-- Avoid soft mold-ripened and blue-veined cheese, including Brie, Camembert, Roquefort, Stilton, Gorgonzola and blue cheese.
+- Avoid soft mold-ripened and blue-veined cheese including Camembert, Roquefort, Stilton, Gorgonzola, and blue cheese.

 - Avoid Mexican-style cheeses, such as queso blanco fresco, since they are frequently made from unpasteurized milk and are associated with a higher rate of foodborne illness.

-- Cook eggs until the yolk and white are solid, not runny.
+- Cook eggs thoroughly until the yolk and white are solid, not runny.

 Fruits and Vegetables

-- Raw fruits and vegetables and fresh herbs are safe to eat if you wash them carefully under cold running water.
-You don’t need to use special sprays.
-Do NOT use soap to wash produce since soap can cause diarrhea if not thoroughly rinsed off the food.
+- Do NOT use soap to wash produce since soap can cause diarrhea if not thoroughly rinsed off the food.

-- Avoid fresh salsas and salad dressings found in the refrigerated section of the grocery store.
+- Choose shelf-stable salsas and salad dressings.
+Avoid fresh salsas and salad dressings found in the refrigerated section of the grocery store.
 Choose shelf-stable salsas and salad dressings instead.
-(Shelf-stable refers to unopened canned, bottled or packaged food products that can be stored at room temperature before opening; the container may require refrigeration after opening.)
+(Shelf-stable refers to unopened canned, bottled, or packaged food products that can be stored at room temperature before opening; the container may require refrigeration after opening.)

 Desserts and Sweets

 - Do not consume raw honey or honeycomb.
-Select commercial, grade-A, heat-treated honey.
+Select pasteurized commercial, grade-A, heat-treated honey.

-- Do not consume well water unless it is tested at least yearly and contains no coliforms.
-It is recommended to use distilled or bottled water if using a water service other than city water service.
+- It is recommended to use distilled or bottled water if using a water service other than city water service.

-- Do not drink unpasteurized fruit or vegetable juices.
+- Homemade juices are acceptable if consumed within 2 hours of juicing.
+Do not drink unpasteurized fruit or vegetable juices.

 - Ask that food be prepared fresh in fast-food establishments.
 (It may help to order the product prepared slightly differently from standard, such as without pickles.)